jams2/scheme-scheme-interpreter/README.md

 36
 ```

 What about the case of syntax transformations?
-For example, we transform 'let' forms into immediately applied anonymous procedures, as such:
+For example, we transform `let` forms into immediately applied anonymous procedures, as such:

 ```scheme
 (let ([x 5]) (* x x))